 At launch in September 2012, Borderlands 2 peaked with 123,596 concurrent players.
 October 2012 stands as the month with the next biggest concurrent player count record, at 68,559 players while August 2014 is in third place with 67,322 concurrent players.

 Following that golden age, Borderlands 2 never approached anywhere near 60,000 concurrent players but it also kept a sizeable player base as it also never dipped below 10,000 concurrent players.

-Technically, the game still didn't breach the famed 60,000 player milestone but it came really close on 7 April 2019 with 59,333 concurrent players on Steam.
+Technically, the game still didn't breach the famed 60,000 player milestone but it came really close on 7 April 2019 with on Steam.
 It is pretty amazing for a seven-year-old game that didn't receive any new content in five years.